Henry Martyn Clark

-Henry Martyn-Clark (Peshawar, c.
-1857 - Edinburgh, April 1916) was an Afghan-born adopted British medical missionary stationed in Amritsar in the late 19th century.
+Henry Martyn Clark (September 19, 1859 – April 10, 1916) was an Afghan-born adopted British physician, missionary, and writer.
+He worked for the Church MIssionary Society as medical missionary stationed in Amritsar, India.

-Biography
+Early life

-Clark was born to Afghan parents, and was adopted after his mother's death by Elizabeth and Rev. Robert Clark in 1859.
+Clark was born circa 1857 in Peshawar, Pakistan to Afghan parents.
+He was adopted after his mother's death by Elizabeth and Rev. Robert Clark in 1859.
 It is thought that he was named Henry Martyn after the Anglican missionary to Persia and India.

+Clark was educated at the University of Edinburgh, receiving an MB, CM in 1881 and receiving a MD in 1892.

+Career

-Clark was educated at the University of Edinburgh (MB, CM 1881) and received his MD in 1892.
-In 1881 he was accepted by the Church Missionary Society to start the Amritsar Medical Mission as a Medical Missionary where he worked with Arthur Colborne Lankester.
-He left for Amritsar to join his father on 4 February 1882.
-The same year he married his wife Mary Emma.
+In 1881, Clark was accepted by the Church Missionary Society to start the Amritsar Medical Mission as a medical missionary, where he worked with Arthur Colborne Lankester.
+He left for Amritsar, India, to join his father on 4 February 1882.

-In Amritsar Clark gained a reputation as a Christian debater and pamphleteer, on Islam and Hinduism.
+In Amritsar, Clark gained a reputation as a Christian debater and pamphleteer on Islam and Hinduism.
 He participated in a fifteen-day public debate with Mirza Ghulam Ahmad, the founder of the Ahmadiyya movement.
 This was later published by the Ahmadiyya movement in Urdu as Jang e muqqadas (the Holy War).

-On 1 August 1897, Henry Martyn-Clark filed a lawsuit of attempted murder against Mirza Ghulam Ahmad with Deputy Commissioner Montagu William Douglas in Ludhiana.
+On 1 August 1897, Henry Clark filed a lawsuit of attempted murder against Mirza Ghulam Ahmad with Deputy Commissioner Montagu William Douglas in Ludhiana.
 Clark stated that Ahmad had sent a youth named Abdul Hamid to murder him.
-A version of events is included in the biography A life of Ahmad by the Ahmadi Imam of Fazl Mosque London, A. R. Dard.
-Based on Douglas' investigation of the youth's testimony the charges against Ahmad were dropped.
-In his book Kitab ul Baryyah (An Account of Exoneration) Mirza Ghulam Ahmad has narrated the details of the case.
+A version of events is included in the biography A Life of Ahmad by Fazl Mosque.
+Based on Douglas's investigation of the youth's testimony, the charges against Ahmad were dropped.
+In his book Kitab ul Baryyah (An Account of Exoneration), Mirza Ghulam Ahmad narrated the details of the case.

-He was editor in chief of the Dictionary of the Punjab, and wrote a biography of his adoptive father, Robert Clark of The Panjab: Pioneer and Missionary Statesman.
-He retired to Edinburgh in 1905 where he lectured in tropical diseases.
+Clark was the editor-in-chief of the Dictionary of the Punjab and wrote a biography of his adoptive father, Robert Clark of The Panjab: Pioneer and Missionary Statesman.
+He retired to Edinburgh in 1905, where he lectured on tropical diseases.

+Personal life

+Clark married Mary Emma Ireland in 1892.
+They had two children: Walter Ireland Foggo Martyn-Clark and Robert Eric Noel Martyn-Clark.
+Their sons were both born in Amritsar and, like their father, studied medicine atί the University of Edinburgh.